 Yokohama offers all the trappings of a large city but with a significant cost saving compared to Tokyo.

 Bear in mind, however, that when renting an apartment in Japan, you will need to factor in about ¥200,000 to ¥300,000 for the initial rent, deposit, reikin (key money — an arbitrary gift of one or two months rent to the landlord purely to thank them for the privilege of allowing you to give them your money every month) plus a few other fees.
 Thankfully, with each year these fees are reducing and more and more apartments are being made available without the dreaded key money and in some cases without even a deposit.
-As time goes on, this trend will continue.
+GaijinPot Apartments has a search filter that allows you to view apartments with low initial costs, no key money or deposit — and you can see there are a decent amount of options to fit those criteria.

 In short, you’ll make the most money by working in Tokyo but you’ll save the most by living outside Tokyo and commuting there each day.
 Yes, the hour long train ride each way can be a major chore, but honestly it’s worth it, provided that your company reimburses travel.
 In Japan, most companies will reimburse travel costs up to a reasonable amount — but generally speaking, taking the shinkansen (bullet train) from Yokohama into Tokyo (¥2,760 one way from Shin-Yokohama to Tokyo station in 18 minutes) every day is a no-no!